jaubin/gojulutils/README.md

 ## Contents

 * data : contains various utilities in order to emulate JOIN operations so that stored procedures could be written more easily.
+This is especially useful when you have to run algorithms on a datasource made of CSV-like files.

 * hibernateutils : contains various hibernate utilities notably a merge tool that can be very useful in order to merge collections.